ai99guru-gsk/devsecops_beginner/README.md

-# A journey into :fa-star[Hands-on]:fa-star DevSecOps - Repository for my DevSecOps beginner course
+# A journey into [Hands-on] DevSecOps - Repository for my DevSecOps beginner course

 ## Youtube URL :